Rhydon1337/linux-kernel-development/README.md

 2. Replace "LINUX_SRC_PATH_PLACEHOLDER" with yours kernel dir path
 3. Replace "GCC_INCLUDE_PATH_PLACEHOLDER" with your gcc header files (mine is "/usr/lib/gcc/x86_64-linux-gnu/7/include")

-### Debugging
+### Debugging Fields

-1. Sudo apt install sshpass
-2. Go to debug.sh
+1. Go to debug.sh
-3. Change VM_USERNAME, VM_PASSWORD and VM_SNAPSHOT to yours
+2. Change VM_USERNAME, VM_PASSWORD and VM_SNAPSHOT to yours
-4. Change KERNEL_MODULE_NAME to yours kernel module name
+3. Change KERNEL_MODULE_NAME to yours kernel module name
-5. Change BUILDROOT_IMAGES_PATH to the dir that contains the kernel(bzImage) and the rootfs(rootfs.qcow2 in buildroot)
+4. Change BUILDROOT_IMAGES_PATH to the dir that contains the kernel(bzImage) and the rootfs(rootfs.qcow2 in buildroot)

+Make sure to change the kernel sources\include dir in the Makefile.

 </details>

+## Debugging
+You can debug with vscode directly or use gdb and run `target remote:1234`

+### Debugging lkm_init (The module's main function)
+Setting a breakpoint at the start of the module's main function is problematic.

+In order to stop in such breakpoint it needs to be set before the module is inserted.
+GDB opposes this kind of behavior as the memory region in that time is unreachable.

+However, it can be done using symbols that exist regardless of the module - kernel functions.

+By adding a breakpoint to `_printk` for example you can stop at the module's main function and place more breakpoints afterwards.

 If the debbuging is stuck or isn't loading successfully try: